-As part of our ten year cycling strategy to develop the Southampton Cycling Network (SCN), we will begin work this month on a £1.4m project to create new continuous, safe and segregated cycle paths along both sides of Inner Avenue that continue along Dorset Street and link to London Road.
+This scheme is part of our ten year cycling strategy to develop the Southampton Cycling Network (SCN) and create new continuous, safe and segregated cycle paths along both sides of Inner Avenue that continue along Dorset Street and link to London Road.

-These will be the first 'Copenhagen style' segregated cycle lanes in Southampton, where cyclists will be completely separated from traffic and pedestrians.
-This will be a key improvement as part of the SCN5 Northern Cycle Freeway with the new lanes extending from Lodge Road to Charlotte Place southbound and from London Road to Banister Road northbound (see link to map at the bottom of this release).
+The Inner Avenue is the first location to get 'Copenhagen style' segregated cycle lanes in Southampton, completely separating cyclists from traffic and pedestrians.
+This is a significant improvement for the SCN5 route which forms the Northern Cycle Freeway with the new lanes extending from Lodge Road to Charlotte Place southbound and from London Road to Banister Road northbound.
 The SCN5 Northern Cycle Freeway will go from the City Centre to Chandlers Ford when complete.

-This £1.4 million scheme is funded through the Local Transport Plan and DEFRA's Joint Air Quality Unit Clean Air Zone provided the £1.4m funding for this scheme.
+The Local Transport Plan and DEFRA's Joint Air Quality Unit Clean Air Zone provided the £1.4m funding for this scheme.
 This scheme has been a significant step for the city in developing safe and direct facilities for people to cycle in and support more people to get around actively.